-Behavioural assessments are used to examine whether a child exhibits challenging behaviour which falls outside the range of expected age-appropriate behaviour.
-Such behavioural concerns may include difficulties around hyperactivity, impulsivity, aggression, sustaining attention and/or disruptions to peer relations or learning.
+Behavioural assessments examine whether a child exhibits challenging behaviour that falls outside the age-appropriate range.
+Behavioural concerns may include hyperactivity, impulsivity, aggression, difficult sustaining attention, and disruptions to learning and peer relations.

-Our behavioural assessments are useful in the following areas:
+Our behavioural assessments are useful in identifying and diagnosing behavioural disorders in the three main behavioural disorder areas:

 - Oppositional Defiance Disorder: Children living with ODD exhibit challenging behaviour, particularly towards adults and those in authority.
-Such behaviour may include becoming easily annoyed, having frequent angry outbursts, being argumentative with adults, refusal to follow rules or a low tolerance for frustration.
+Such behaviour may include becoming easily annoyed, having frequent angry outbursts, being argumentative with adults, refusing to follow rules and having a low tolerance for frustration.

-- Conduct Disorder: Children who exhibit signs of a conduct disorder may be bullying frequently or using threatening behaviour, physically hurting others, cruelty to animals or stealing from others.
+- Conduct Disorder: Children who exhibit signs of a conduct disorder may frequently bully, use threatening behaviour, physically hurt others, be cruel to animals or steal from others.

-- Develop individualised treatment plans – we also provide individualised recommendations to assist parents and teachers to manage a child’s challenging behaviour at home and in the school setting.
+- Develop individualised treatment plans: We can provide individualised recommendations to assist parents and teachers to manage a child’s challenging behaviour at home and in the school setting.

-- Evaluating the effectiveness of an intervention – behavioural assessments can be re-administered over time to assess the effectiveness of a treatment program in improving the severity and impact of a child’s challenging behaviour.
+- Evaluate the effectiveness of an intervention: Behavioural assessments can be re-administered over time to assess the effectiveness of a treatment program in improving the severity and impact of a child’s challenging behaviour.

 We commonly use the following behavioural assessment tools for a variety of purposes and age groups: